 More information

-This 2SCALE-led side event will explore how public-private partnerships can drive inclusive agribusiness development across Africa.
+This side event will explore how public-private partnerships can drive inclusive agribusiness development across Africa.
 Discussions will focus on building resilient food systems that empower smallholder farmers and entrepreneurs while fostering sustainable growth.
 The session will also highlight lessons from the 2SCALE program and its partners on scaling impact through locally driven, market-based solutions.

-Scaling Inclusive Finance for Youth-led Agribusinesses
+Scaling Inclusive Finance for Youth-Led Agribusinesses

 Led by: Food and Agriculture Organization (FAO), CGIAR, and the 2SCALE program